 An inactive lifestyle makes it hard for a person to get rid of excess fat, particularly around the abdomen.

 A steroid hormone known as cortisol helps the body control and deal with stress.
-When a person is in a dangerous or high-pressure situation, their body releases cortisol, and this can impact on their metabolism.
+When a person is in a dangerous or high-pressure situation, their body releases cortisol, and this can impact their metabolism.

-Similarly, environmental factors and behavior also play a role in the likelihood of people becoming obese.
+Environmental factors and behavior also play a role in the likelihood of people becoming obese.

 6. Poor sleep